 Rhaena Targaryen (daughter of Daemon)

-|Born||In 116 AC, at Pentos|
+|Born||In 116 AC, Pentos|

 Appearance and Character

-In 118 AC, with the blessing of King Viserys I Targaryen, Rhaena was betrothed, at the age of two, to Prince Lucerys Velaryon, her cousin.
-Rhaena had a dragon egg, but Rhaena's hatchling was unhealthy and died within hours of emerging from its egg.
-Eventuelly, an egg from another clutch, laid by Syrax, was given to Rhaena, and it was said that she slept with it every night and prayed for a dragon to match her sister's.
+In 118 AC, with the blessing of King Viserys I Targaryen, Rhaena was betrothed to her cousin, Prince Lucerys Velaryon.
+Rhaena received a dragon egg, but the hatchling dragon was unhealthy and died within hours of emerging from its egg.
+Eventually, an egg from another clutch, laid by Syrax, was given to Rhaena, and it was said that she slept with it every night and prayed for a dragon to match her sister's, Moondancer.

 Dance of the Dragons